I wrote this post in June 2020, before Zani was diagnosed with cancer and passed away three months later. I’m leaving it in the present tense.

 I am embarrassed to report my failure to prevent the worsening of the experience for her.
 I messed up.
 In retrospect, I should have kept applying some painless, benign drops like artificial tears, some pretend drops with the cap on the bottle, and some head handling involving no eye stuff at all.
 All of it well reinforced.
 But I didn’t think to do it, so Pavlov got me.
 So did the Matching Law, as we started building up an unpleasant history with more hurty eyedrops.
 The physical sensation of getting an eyedrop went from painful perhaps 25% of the time to 50% of the time.
 That change was all it took.
 Even though the eyedrop still predicted her favorite treat, the event was no longer a happy one.

 This is a typical problem in real life with pets.
 You sometimes have to jump into some handling or husbandry without working on it first.
 But next time I won’t take it for granted that the experience will continue to be a good one for my animal as dosages and meds are adjusted.
 When the numbers changed, I should have compensated.

 I included all that background to explain why, by the time Zani finally started going to the specialist, she had the evasive head whiparound behavior perfected.
-It seemed like she had to get it out of her system before the drop.
-Whip, whip, lightning-fast, and then she would still herself and wait quietly for the eyedrop.
+It seemed like she had to get it out of her system before the eyedrop.
+Whip, whip, lightning-fast, and then she would still herself and wait quietly for the drop.